celery/celery/docs/django/first-steps-with-django.rst

     3. Create the celery database tables.

+        This step will create the tables used to store results when using the database result backend and the tables used by the database periodic task scheduler.
+You can skip this step if you don't use these.

         If you are using south_ for schema migrations, you'll want to:

         .. code-block:: bash